thecodeteam/flocker-drivers/README.md

 - Migrate Cassandra database to node2:

-  ClusterHQ flocker provides a way to migrate data from one node to another.
-The steps below migrate Cassandra from node1 to node2
+  ClusterHQ flocker provides a way to migrate data from one node to another

   * Modify cassandra-deploy.yml file present in the root folder to specify target host at 192.168.33.11.
   * vagrant ssh node1
   * flocker-deploy /vagrant/cassandra-deploy.yml /vagrant/cassandra-application.yml
-  * Check the existence of database EMCXtremIO sudo docker exec -it flocker--cassandra cqlsh
+  * Check the existence of database EMCXtremIO

+     sudo docker exec -it flocker--cassandra cqlsh

      desc keyspace EMCXtremIO